Pendentive/CS-465-FullStackDev/README.md

 ## Future Plans
 In upcoming versions, "Dynamic pages" will be generated automatically based on a customers chosen FEC array, particular photos, and chose hbs template.
 As each template will know how to position each chosen FEC, each FEC will now how to display a given content, a user will be able to select what photos they enjoy, which FECs, display them, and what template for the FECs they enjoy most without touching the source code.
 The Angular admin interface will evolve to have a single, generalized function for editing any FEC, vastly simplifying how new components are added and manipulated.
 Pages in the top-bar selector will also be populated dynamically based on user role, removing the need for manual button creation.
 Additional search tools will let you find and modify FECs by image usage or component type, making large-scale updates (e.g., removing photos for legal reasons or batch-updating multiple galleries) more efficient.

-By decoupling page structure from the rendered layout, meanPhoto aims to enable non-technical users to craft unique experiences while retaining a robust architecture for further expansions.
+By decoupling page structure from the rendered layout, meanFocus aims to enable non-technical users to craft unique experiences while retaining a robust architecture for further expansions.